ne0hack/favterm/README.md

 ## Instalation
 ### Zsh
-1. First install [neofetch](https://github.com/dylanaraps/neofetch) on your computer.

-2. Move the `.zshrc` file to the user's directory with this command:
+1. Move the `.zshrc` file to the user's directory with this command:
     ```bash
     cp ./configs/.zshrc ~/.zshrc
     ```